Kfrable/Kfrable.picturePuzzle.github.io/README.md

 # picture-game
-##Explanations of the technologies used
-Approach taken
-User stories
-Wireframes
-How-to-use instructions
-Unsolved problems

 ## technologies used.
 1. In this project, java script animations were very important. when a user wins or looses, the image should be able to expand. this was done through jquery, along with with ccs animation.
 Both were needed to work perfectly with one another so that the full experince could be achieved.